Elimination Chamber (2014)

-The 2014 Elimination Chamber (known as No Escape in Germany) was the fifth Elimination Chamber professional wrestling pay-per-view (PPV) event produced by WWE.
-The event took place on February 23, 2014, at the Target Center in Minneapolis, Minnesota.
+The 2014 Elimination Chamber (known as No Escape in Germany) was a professional wrestling pay-per-view (PPV) event produced by WWE.
+It was the fifth Elimination Chamber and took place on February 23, 2014, at the Target Center in Minneapolis, Minnesota.
 It was WWE's final PPV to air before the launch of their online streaming service, the WWE Network, on February 24; following its launch, the events began to be simultaneously broadcast on PPV and livestreamed on the WWE Network.

 Eight matches took place at the event, including one on the Kickoff pre-show.
 In the main event, Randy Orton retained the WWE World Heavyweight Championship in an Elimination Chamber match, defeating John Cena, Daniel Bryan, Christian, Cesaro, and Sheamus.

 The event had 183,000 buys, down from previous year's 213,000 buys.

 Production

 Background

-Elimination Chamber is a gimmick pay-per-view (PPV) produced every February by WWE since 2010.
-The concept of the show is that one or two main event matches are contested inside the Elimination Chamber, either with championships or future opportunities at championships at stake.
-The 2014 event was the fifth event under the Elimination Chamber chronology and was scheduled to be held on February 23, 2014, at the Target Center in Minneapolis, Minnesota.
+Elimination Chamber is a professional wrestling pay-per-view (PPV) produced every February by WWE since 2010.
+The concept of the event is that one or two main event matches are contested inside the Elimination Chamber, either with championships or future opportunities at championships at stake.
+Announced on December 9, 2013, the 2014 event was the fifth Elimination Chamber and was scheduled to be held on February 23, 2014, at the Target Center in Minneapolis, Minnesota.
+Tickets went on sale on December 14.

 In 2011 and since 2013, the show has been promoted as "No Escape" in Germany as it was feared that the name "Elimination Chamber" may remind people of the gas chambers used during the Holocaust.